 Lost with no leader to follow, demoralized and drained physically, psychologically, and emotionally, people who are actively campaigning for a better democracy will soon flounder.

 Some are pinning a false hope of having a 2022 election, not realizing that it doesn’t exist.

-The church, the last bastion of resistance, fragmented from the start will soon collapse under the weight of its own inactions and will be forced to support the majority of its worshippers who are avid followers of Duterte as evidenced by the election results.
+The church, the last bastion of resistance, fragmented from the start will soon collapse under the weight of its own inactions.
+It will be forced to support most of its worshippers, who are avid followers of Duterte as evidenced by the election results.

 One can only lament an entire chapter in the Holy Bible:

 Why Do You Hide Yourself?